akretion/odoo-frontapp/README.md

 * listing the last Odoo contact chatter notes
 * inside Odoo you have links back to the linked FrontApp conversations

+The authentication is simple: you need to be logged in your Odoo in your browser to be able to use the FrontApp Odoo plugin.
+The Odoo session cookie is in fact reused in the plugin iframe that is itself hosted on your Odoo server.

 ## Testing it

 You can test it easily with an Odoo database with demo data and point your browser to `http://localhost:8069/frontapp-plugin`.
-The linked demo contacts are not linked to a specific FrontApp conversation but you can have an idea how it works.
+The linked demo contacts are not linked to any specific FrontApp conversation but you can have an idea how it works.
 This way of testing is handy for developping or extending the plugin.

 If instead you want to test it with FrontApp you need a **developper FrontApp account**.
 You need to host your Odoo on a public **HTTPS** URL.
+**You should also have your HTTPS proxy properly configured to allow sharing the Odoo session cookie inside the FrontApp plugin iframe.**
-Now create a new plugin in your FrontApp developper panel with the HTPPS server and the `/frontapp-plugin` path.
+On Ngnix this is typically achieved using this header `proxy_cookie_path / "/; secure; HttpOnly; SameSite=None";` Now create a new plugin in your FrontApp developper panel with the HTPPS server and the `/frontapp-plugin` path.
 You should now be able to activate the Odoo plugin on the right side panel in FrontApp.
 Finally browse some FrontApp conversation and see what happen in the Odoo side panel.
 Contacts will be searched by